Our Mission

 Our Ethos

 We believe that all children should experience the feeling of accomplishment in a wide range of areas.
-Our curriculum therefore simply inspires our children to be more – we want our children to be more successful in school over the course of a day, a term, a school year and inspired for their whole academic career.
+Our curriculum inspires children to ‘Be your BEST self and reach for the stars!’ – Seascape Primary School is committed to improving outcomes for all pupils!

 Intent